mymindishazel/marv-docs/commands/time.md

 # Time Commands

-## Info
+## Explanation of Timestamps

 These commands both take a generic timestamp.
-They can range from anything like `1 second` to `5h3m1milli`
+They can range from anything like `1 second` to `1yr1hr`

 ## Fastforwarding & Rewinding